 In some cases, it is desirable to reduce EMI further, even at the expense of some additional power dissipation.
-The turn-on rate of the high-side switch can be slowed by placing a small (< 47 $\Omega$ ) resistor between the BOOT pin and the external bootstrap capacitor.
+The turn-on rate of the high-side switch can be slowed by placing a small ( $\leq 20\Omega$ ) resistor between the BOOT pin and the external bootstrap capacitor as shown in Figure 7.
 This will slow down the rates of the high-side switch turn-on and the rise of VSW.
-The recommended application circuit is shown in Figure 7, which includes an external bootstrap diode for charging the bootstrap capacitor and a bootstrap resistor RBOOT being placed between the BOOT pin and the capacitor/diode connection.
+In order to improve EMI performance and enhancement of the internal MOSFET switch.
+The recommended application circuit is shown in Figure 8, which includes an external bootstrap diode for charging the bootstrap capacitor and a bootstrap resistor RBOOT being placed between the BOOT pin and the capacitor/diode connection.